drbean/edit/steve/adventure.md

 2. What did happen,
 3. What you thought about the experience

-Rewrite this essay in IMRD format.
+Rewrite this essay in IMRAD format.

 1. Introduction: Why did you choose this activity?
 What did you expect to happen?
 2. Method: What actions did you take in real life?
 3. Results: What was the response of the situation to your actions?
 What was the result of what you did?
 The results determine if the outcome was as you expected/hoped.
 4. Discussion: How do you feel about what happened.
 What did you learn?
 And what will you do next time?

-Do a mind map first with IMRD in the middle.
+Do a mind map first with IMRAD in the middle.

 Write section titles,